MateusGilbert/seek_n/README.md

  * seek_n_comp_2 that works with two files, assuming that one of them is a reference file, whereas the other contains the data that we want to compare with the former.

 ### seek_n_convert function
-Thiis function is similar to the one above, but is tailored to file conversion.
+This function is similar to the one above, but is tailored to file conversion.

 ### aux_functions
 This module contains the implementations of functions that are compatible with the "seek_n_comp" functions.
 It is important to ensure that all functions adhere to the specified variable structure present in these functions.
 If one desires to employ a function that doesn't follow this structure, modifications must be made to the "seeker" functions at the locations where the functions are called.